engineer12895/my_ML_projects_portfolio/README.md

 # my_ML_projects_portfolio.
-this is my machine learning project portfolio
+This repository serves as my portfolio for machine learning projects.
+Here, you'll find code in IPython Notebook (.ipynb) format along with datasets provided in CSV files.